ltruchot/unary-js/packages/lib/README.md

 ## Why this strange syntaxe actually works ?

 Lambda Calculus and Turing Machine are two competing concepts covering the same field: automated calculations.
-They are very similar, both are proof that with a machine capable of "memory" (state) and "jump instructions" (goto), we can perform any calculation.
+They are very similar, both prove that with a machine capable of "memory" (state) and "jump instructions" (goto), we can perform any calculation.

 With the Turing machine (and the Von Neuman architecture which inspires procedural and OOP languages), your program will be a set of "statements" and shared states:
 - create variables
-- mutate them with operations (+, -...), control structures (if, for ...) and methods (setters) until the desired state is obtained
+- mutate them with operations (+, -...), control structures and methods until the desired state is obtained

 On the contrary, Lambda Calculus, leads to FP: your program will be a bunch of "expressions" and pure functions.